ferp-js/ferp/README.md

 | update   | Function | Yes      |

 The `update(message, state)` function gives you the opportunity to make changes to your state.
-All updates need to return the array `[updatedState, effect]`, where state is a new copy of state with any changes you have made, and effect is any effect you want to trigger.
+All updates need to return the array `[updatedState, effect]`, where:

+ - `updatedState` is a new copy of state with any changes you have made
-An effect is just a promise that returns a message.
-Here are some convenience methods to handle the case you need:

- - `Effect.none()` if you do not want to trigger an effect.
- - `new Effect((done) => { done(new YourMessage) })` if you want to do some work and fire a new update.
- - `Effect.map([effect1, effect2, ...])` if you want to fire multiple effects.
+ - `effect` is any effect you want to trigger.
+See [effects](./src/effects/README.md) for more information on what they are and how to use them.

 ### Subscribe to third-party events